 Good foreshadowing doesn't spoil the surprise, yet seems an obvious clue in retrospect.
-Bad foreshadowing either deflates the suspense or is too obfuscated (such as an Ice-Cream Koan) to predict anything.
+Bad foreshadowing either deflates the suspense or is too obfuscated (such as an Ice-Cream Koan) to predict anything, and capable of being overused.
 Foreshadowing may establish something to avoid an Ass Pull.
 Or it may put a viewer off as introducing a needless supernatural element to the story.

 In literature, foreshadowing is commonly done when a possibility is mentioned, but almost immediately dismissed or disproved.
-To some readers, they will dismiss the suggested possibility just as the unsuspecting characters do.
+Some readers will dismiss the suggested possibility just as the unsuspecting characters do.
 More experienced readers will immediately call the author's bluff and know what to expect.

 Dreaming of Things to Come often foreshadows.
 Chekhov's Gun is often used as a foreshadowing tool.
 If it makes no sense, it may be Strange Minds Think Alike.
-If this is done in a Prequel (such as in the page image), it's a Call Forward.
+If this is done in a Prequel, it's a Call-Forward.

 Contrast Plot Point.
-Compare AND contrast "Funny Aneurysm" Moment, Hilarious in Hindsight.
-Contrast Fauxshadow.
+Compare AND contrast Harsher in Hindsight (where something comes off as an unfortunate foreseeing of a real-life tragedy) and Hilarious in Hindsight (where something becomes funnier or more relevant due to appearing to be prescient to more recent events).
+Contrast Fauxshadow and Tempting Fate.
 Production Foreshadowing is this trope's meta version.
 This Index Will Be Important Later covers foreshadowing tropes.
 This trope is a good Rewatch Bonus.

 Naturally, the examples are full of spoilers.
 Consider yourself warned.

 - Anime & Manga